vanHeemstraSystems/nexrender/300/700/600/README.md

 ![Screenshot 2024-03-26 at 14 16 19](https://github.com/vanHeemstraSystems/nexrender/assets/1499433/205d90e3-f1cf-4c47-80b5-fee0cd7268d1)

-Copy the content of id_rsa.pub
+We find the file id_rsa.pub here.

 Once you have SSH setup, it only takes a single command to copy files to your Paperspace Machine's Shared Drive.
 However, you need to modify it first.
 This command should be run in your local terminal (while not connected via SSH to your machine).